Listen to nature’s voice

 Killarney National Park is unique in its close proximity to Killarney town.
 It has many heritage sites including Muckross House and Gardens, Killarney House and Gardens, Ross Castle, Copper Mines, Innisfallen, Muckross Abbey, the Briceen and Old Weir Bridges.

 A rich variety of species and habitats is essential for the wellbeing of people and the planet.
 Ireland has a low number of species compared to the rest of Europe, but many of our species and habitats are of international importance.
 In Killarney National Park we are working to conserve and increase our biodiversity.

 Protecting nature is the main aim of a National Park.
 Conservation work goes hand in hand with responsible outdoor recreation and visitors can help play their part by following these useful tips.

 A great way to see and experience Killarney National Park is on foot.
 There are many accessible trails and paths throughout the National Park.
 Be prepared for changeable weather.
-Follow a few simple rules in our Walking Advice Guide to ensure your walk is a pleasant one.
+Follow the simple rules in our Walking Advice Guide to ensure your walk is a pleasant one.